arp5864/StockScreener/README.md

 - Ensure that the selected CSV file for TradingView contains the necessary columns.
 - If no news articles are fetched, check the date and time range.
 - It is highly likely that no stock tickers go through our first filter which is based on volume per minute compared to shares float per minute.

+## Contact

+For any issues or questions, please contact trp5268@psu.edu or arp5864@psu.edu

+---

+**Note:** This project is for educational purposes only and should not be used for actual stock trading decisions.